MarioLisbona/CA-T3A2-part-A/README.md

 - As a user I want to see the latest forum posts so I can keep up with current trends in travel and the forum community.
 - As a user I want to see posts about a particular continent  so I can find out more about that region and if I want to travel there.
 - As a user I want to read other users' comments on travel posts so I can see what others think to help me decide if I want to travel there.
-- As a user I want to see how a post has been rated so I can tell at a glance if I want to read it.
 - As a user I want to be able to view an about page with information about the websites intended purpose and other background information so I can get a better understanding of the creators intent
 - As a user I want to be able to view a contact page so I can message the creators about any issues with the website
 - As a user I want to be able to sign up to the forum so I can engage with and contribute to the forum community and use all the site features.